Cookie Jar Group: Acquisition by DHX Media

 On August 20, 2012, DHX Media announced that they would acquire Cookie Jar Group for $111 million; the purchase made DHX the world's largest independent owner of children's television programming.
 The acquisition was completed on October 22, 2012.

-Season 6 of Johnny Test was produced by Cookie Jar under the auspices of DHX Media after the merger, and the studio officially closed down after said series concluded its run on December 25, 2014.
+On December 25, 2014, DHX Media ceased usage of the Cookie Jar brand, thus using the unified DHX name instead.